frustrianm/World_Weather_Analysis/README.md

-# Weather Py with Python APIs
+# WeatherPy with Python APIs
 FRM's Repository for APIs activities and Challenge 6